NatalieKAndersson/CRUST/README.md

 # CloneStrat
-A package for scaled and allelic imbalance adjusted clonal deconvolution
+A package for scaled and allelic imbalance adjusted clonal deconvolution of NGS data.

 ## Installation instructions